 Questionable Scientific Support

-A relevant scientific review showed that there is no evidence that a reduced salt intake affects the risk of heart disease or life expectancy.
-And the reduction in blood pressure level is often marginal:
+A relevant scientific review showed that the evidence is still unclear whether reduced salt intake affects the risk of heart disease or life expectancy.
+And the reduction in blood pressure level is relatively minor:

 - The New York Times: No Benefit Seen in Sharp Limits on Salt in Diet